 1. Save all data in checkout forms

 If a user leaves the checkout screen to add another of your wonderful products to the cart, don’t disappoint her by forcing her to fill in all of her information again.
-In an era where Amazon enables users to buy in one touch, forcing your shoppers to repeat cumbersome processes at the point of conversion will cost you dearly.
+In an era of Amazonization, when users can buy in one touch, forcing your shoppers to repeat cumbersome processes at the point of conversion will cost you dearly.

 2. Let users complete checkout before asking them to register